Oldboycypher/Milestone-Project-One/README.md

 #### Final testing with multiple devices showed issues such as:
   - #### 'TRADE' part of logo name needed colour change due to poor nav contrast.
   - #### Margins were needed around polaroid images and some text to give better distance between them and other content.
 Changes to padding, min size and adding object-fit:cover to img improved aspect ratio when viewing polaroids.
-  - #### Even with @media removal of images for smaller screens, some images were still blurred on iPad between 420px and 768px.
+  - #### Even with @media removal of images for smaller screens, some background images ( Home and Bookings ) were still pixelated or aspect was skewed on iPad between 420px and 768px.
 Attempted @supports to correct this but syntax seems closer to JavaScript and did not work so removed it.
-Have tried object-fit:cover/contain and scale-down with no improvement.
-Tried background-attachment:scroll with no change either.
-This has been the largest overall issue not rectified to date.
+Added background-attachment:scroll, background-size:contain with a background-color:black as a means to fix this.
+Appears corrected in dev Tools emulators but may still be noticable on some real devices.
   - #### Heading font too large on smaller screens so used @media to reduce size along with a reduction in size of the topnav.
   - #### The Burger Menu (I've been calling it a Toggle-Button in my CSS classes as was unaware of this name for it) when clicked or touched a few times will disappear and reappear if its location space is clicked/touched again.
 Thinking this may be a JavaScript fix and as such have not rectified it yet.
   - #### While the idea of the Checkmark in Training was good, positioning relative to text was an issue not rectified.
 Used @ media to limit its visibility thus removing it from smaller and very large screens.